-Risk Mitigation: The Project has not yet received its approval from the Jordanian environmental ministry; however, during due diligence the Ministry indicated all agencies involved in the review have commented and no major issues were identified.
-The Project will be required to provide OPIC with a more detailed noise monitoring and mitigation program.
-Additionally, the Project will provide OPIC with annual reports summarizing the Project's Environmental and Social Performance and demonstrating compliance with the IFC Performance Standards and industry specific guidelines.
-The Project will also be required to conduct an independent third party audit to show compliance with environmental and social covenants and to develop an Occupational Health and Safety Plan for both the construction and operational phase of the Project.
-OPIC Site Visit: OPIC staff undertook an environmental and social due diligence site visit from June 26 to 28, 2012.
+Risk Mitigation: The project will be required to provide OPIC with a more detailed noise monitoring and mitigation program.
+Additionally, the project will provide OPIC with annual reports summarizing the project's Environmental and Social Performance and demonstrating compliance with the IFC Performance Standards and industry specific guidelines.
+The project will also be required to conduct an independent third party audit to show compliance with environmental and social covenants and to develop an Occupational Health and Safety Plan for both the construction and operational phase of the project.

+OPIC Site Visit: OPIC staff undertook an environmental

+and social due diligence site visit from June 26 to 28, 2012.
 Meetings were held with the Jordanian Ministries of Environment, Health and Water and with residents of the nearby village of Al- Manakher.
-Community Consultations: Public consultation meetings were held in Al-Manakher Village in August of 2010 to identify the concerns of the residents regarding the Project.
-It was attended by about 75 people, including the Deputy Parliamentarian of the area, and the Chairman of Al-Manakher Village.
-Additionally, house to house meetings with people of the village were undertaken to explain the Project and its expected impacts and benefits and to independently solicit input from the female members of the community.
-Informal meetings are continuing between the Project team and the community and the development of a formal stakeholder engagement process is in progress.
-Workers Rights: OPIC's statutorily required standard worker rights language will be supplemented with provisions concerning the right of association, organization and collective bargaining, hours of work, the timely payment of wages, minimum age, and hazardous work situations.
-Standard and supplemental contract language will be applied to all workers of the Project.
-The Project will be required to operate in a manner consistent with the requirements of the International Finance Corporation's Performance Standard 2 on Labor and Working Conditions.
-OPIC will require its Independent Engineer to monitor and conduct a review of the Project's performance against the OPIC Worker Rights Requirements.
+Community Consultations: Public consultation meetings were held in Al-Manakher Village in August of 2010 to identify the concerns of the residents regarding the project.
+It was attended by about 75 people including the Deputy Parliament of the area, and the Chairman of Al-Manakher Village.
+Additionally, house to house meetings with people of the village were undertaken to explain the project and its expected impacts and benefits.
+Informal meetings are continuing between the project team and the community per a formal stakeholder engagement process.
+Worker Rights: OPIC's statutorily required standard worker rights language will be supplemented with provisions concerning the right of association, organization and collective bargaining, hours of work, the timely payment of wages, minimum age, and hazardous work situations.
+Standard and supplemental contract language will be applied to all workers of the project.
+The project will be required to operate in a manner consistent with the requirements of the International Finance Corporation's Performance Standard 2 on Labor and Working Conditions.
+OPIC will require its Independent Engineer to monitor and conduct a review of the project's performance against the OPIC Worker Rights Requirements.
 Such a review will be performed during the construction phase, focusing on the peak construction periods, which will last approximately 2 1⁄2 months out of the total 17-month construction phase.
-OPIC issued a human rights clearance for the Project on May Human Rights: 30, 2012.
+Human Rights: OPIC issued a human rights clearance for this project on November 5, 2012.
+U.S. Effects: Since the project will provide power for local consumption, it is not expected to have a negative impact on the U.S. economy or employment.
+There is no U.S. procurement associated with this project, and the project is expected to have a neutral impact on U.S. employment.
+The project will have a negative five-year U.S. balance of payments impact.